LostInBrittany/web-components-in-2023/step-01/README.md

 </html>
 ```

-And we can simply open it in the browser, asno build process needed, all is fully native browser web standard:
+And we can simply open it in the browser, as no build process needed, all is fully native browser web standard:

 [![Hello World Custom Element in action](./img/hello-world-1024.jpg)](./img/hello-world.png)